anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * The registrar-agent MUST provide additional data to the pledge in the context of the voucher-request trigger, which the pledge MUST include into the PVR as defined in {{pvrt}} and {{pvrr}}.
     This allows the registrar to identify, with which registrar-agent the pledge was in contact.

-  * Order of exchanges in the BRSKI-PRM call flow is different those in BRSKI {{RFC8995}}, as the PVR and PER are collected at once and provided to the registrar.
+  * The order of exchanges in the BRSKI-PRM call flow is different those in BRSKI {{RFC8995}}, as the PVR and PER are collected at once and provided to the registrar.
     This enables bulk bootstrapping of several devices.

   * The data objects utilized for the data exchange between the pledge and the registrar are self-contained authenticated objects (signature-wrapped objects).